 Sugar and artificial sweeteners are seriously inflammatory, and consuming sugar actually weakens your immune system for several hours.
 Most people get WAY more sugar than they should, and if you aren’t actively reading labels, I promise you’re getting a LOT more sugar than you realize.

 Ideally you should cut sugar out of your diet completely.
 I know this is easier said than done thanks to how sugar hijacks your brain chemistry (something the food industry is well aware of and uses to their advantage).
 But at the very least, keep sugar intake to a minimum.
-The American Heart Association recommends staying under 25 grams per day, but I suggest staying under 20 grams.
+The American Heart Association recommends staying under 25 grams of added sugar per day, but I suggest staying under 20 grams.

 As a side note, refined grains (anything made from grain flours, even if the label says “whole grains”) are basically sugar to the body.
 If you really want to support your immune system, get refined grains out of your diet, and definitely avoid them when you’re in the middle of fighting something (I’m talking to you, chicken noodle soup and saltine crackers).